AlexKolonitsky/mifort-dev/Articles/Storages/Nastya_DynamoDB.md

 - partition key
 - partition and sort key.

-Also there are two types of indexes in DynamoDB.
+Also there are 2 indexes' types in DynamoDB.

 | Type of indexes| Partition key | Sort key | Amount| Supported  queries|
 | :---        |    :---      |        :--- |:---:|:---: |